hail-is/hail/docs/tutorial/Tutorial.md

     >>> import seaborn
     >>> from math import log, isnan

+Note that the import of seaborn is not strictly necessary, as it's main purpose is making the graphs created throughout the tutorial look nicer.

 ## Import data

 For cleanliness, let's first assign the names of data files to Python variables: